 - Site eventually deindexed

-Why it failed: The content didn’t add anything beyond what the original sources provided.
+Why it failed: The content did not add anything beyond what the original sources provided.
 It was automated content creation without any unique value.

 A small SaaS company used AI tools to draft articles about their industry, then had subject matter experts review and enhance each piece.